Bryan Kibble: Later years

 In 2014, Kibble and Robinson wrote an article in Metrologia showing how to build an accurate Kibble balance to encourage other metrologists worldwide to build their own.
-His final lecture at the N.P.L. was in March 2016.
+His final lecture at N.P.L. was in March 2016.

 Other interests

-Outside of Science, Kibble enjoyed playing the clarinet, umpiring hockey matches and genealogy.
+Kibble enjoyed playing the clarinet, umpiring hockey matches, and genealogy.

 Legacy

 Two months after Kibble's death, at a meeting of the Consultative Committee for Units of the C.I.P.M., the watt balance was renamed the Kibble balance to honour its inventor and developer.